nus-ieee-hkn/news/_posts/2018-08-10-We-are-looking-for-Peer-Tutors.md

 Sign Up Link:
 https://docs.google.com/forms/d/1FiHm3pZ-gLYAv9qvrG7DWN_23lQ7eI9JIojiyNsvhA8

-If you have any doubts, you can respond to this email directly and we will answer your queries as soon as possible.
+If you have any doubts, feel free to [contact us](https://nus-ieee-hkn.github.io/contactus.html) and we will answer your queries as soon as possible.

 Thank you and have an awesome semester!